dotnet/designs/accepted/2022/FunctionPointers.md

 ## Modified types
 Obtaining all custom modifiers including `ref\out\in` is useful for those who read metadata for varying reasons.
 The proposal to support that is to expose functionality that returns a "modified type" which, for function pointers, is a wrapper over the unmodified function pointer and overrides `GetFunctionPointerParameterTypes()` to return a potential "modified type" for each parameter.
 From those modified types, `GetRequiredCustomModifiers()` and `GetOptionalCustomModifiers()` can be used.

-A modified type always start with a "root" function pointer obtained from `FieldInfo.GetModifiedFieldType()`, `PropertyInfo.GetModifiedPropertyType()` and `ParameterInfo.GetModifiedParameterType()`.
+A modified type always starts with a "root" type obtained from `FieldInfo.GetModifiedFieldType()`, `PropertyInfo.GetModifiedPropertyType()` and `ParameterInfo.GetModifiedParameterType()`.
+A root type may be a function pointer, array, pointer (`*`) or reference (`&`) type and nested modified types may be returned recursively (such as a pointer-to-pointer-to-functionpointer).
+A function pointer also returns modifified types when obtaining its return type or parameter types, since those may have custom modifiers.

-The actual, underlying type is obtained through the existing `Type.UnderlyingSystemType` property.
-Note that type delegation through `TypeDelegator` also uses this property in a similar way.
+The actual, underlying type of a modified type is obtained through the existing `Type.UnderlyingSystemType` property.

 This "modified type" terminology is used internally elsewhere including the CLR, `MetadataLoadContext` and `MetadataReader`.
 A "unmodified" type is a standard type that does not have any custom modifiers, even though in metadata it may.